 This N1 Indian would still be good value at a lot more than the £7.95 a head they currently charge for their vegetarian buffet.
 The line-up changes constantly but it's reliably good and a flat price across the day -- unlike many of the other buffets in this article -- so you don't have to be strategic about your timings.
 Come prepared though: it's BYO and as they're not shy of heat in the curries, you might want to have a beer in arm's reach.

-This is a love-it-or-hate-it place: this Chinese buffet is impersonally enormous, the Park Royal location has a strong feel of US strip mall and people have been known to doubt just how Chinese or how classic their 'Chinese Classics' section is.
+A love-it-or-hate-it place, this Chinese buffet is impersonally enormous.
+The Park Royal location has a strong feel of 'US strip mall' and people have been known to doubt just how Chinese or how classic their 'Chinese Classics' section is.

 This churrascaria, with branches across London, works in the same way as Rodizio Rico - also covered in this list.
 Same unlimited servings of grilled meat, same traffic-light signs for showing the servers your ongoing desire vs total inability to eat more meat.
-But they also have an alternative for £19.95 to miss the grilled meat and go for the -- still impressive -- all-you-can-eat selection of hot dishes and salads.
+But they also have an alternative for £19.95 to miss the grilled meat altogether and instead go for the -- still impressive -- all-you-can-eat selection of traditional Brazilian hot dishes and salads.

 The buffet at this Camden restaurant starts at 5pm every day, with a surprisingly good range of Latin American and Japanese dishes.
 It's on the steeper side of these all-you-can-eat buffets -- you could eat your fill for £21 a head in plenty of restaurants -- but raw fish isn't something to cut corners with.
 The higher prices might also be responsible for the decent buzz at their Camden Lock home, as people tend to come and stay for the evening to get their money's worth.